-- The vehicle bed must not contain any cracks, holes, or other openings that loose materials can get through.
-It should also have panels on the sides, front, and rear for complete enclosure of the load.
+- The vehicle bed must not contain cracks, holes, or other openings that loose materials can get through.
+It should also have sides, front, and rear panels for complete load enclosure.

-- The load must have a covering that’s secured firmly at the front and back.
+- The load must have a covering secured firmly at the front and back.

 Trucking Companies Might Play a Role in Dump and Garbage Truck Accidents

-Trucking companies are responsible for performing routine maintenance on their vehicles to check for defects or malfunctioning.
+Trucking companies are responsible for performing routine vehicle maintenance to check for defects or malfunctioning.
 If there’s an issue, they must address it promptly by repairing the damage or replacing a defective part.
-If they don’t ensure their garbage trucks or dump trucks are running safely, a fatal accident could occur.
+A fatal accident could occur if they don’t ensure their garbage trucks or dump trucks are running safely.

 Employers are also supposed to ensure they hire qualified and experienced truck drivers.
 All drivers must carry a commercial driver’s license and have prior experience or education in operating a dump or garbage truck.
-Any trucking company that doesn’t perform a thorough background check or provide adequate training could be liable for the driver’s careless actions.
+Trucking companies that don’t perform a thorough background check or provide adequate training could be liable for the driver’s careless actions.

 How Do I Pursue Compensation from the Truck Driver?

 If you discover that the garbage/dump truck driver caused the crash, you can file an insurance claim with their liability auto insurance.
-Whether commercial or recreational, Texas drivers must hold liability insurance with bodily injury and property damage limits.
+Texas drivers must hold liability insurance with bodily injury and property damage limits, whether commercial or recreational.
 Since commercial vehicles tend to cause more severe harm, individuals that drive dump trucks and garbage trucks typically carry liability insurance with high coverage.